spatie/laravel-medialibrary/docs/installation-setup.md

     'max_file_size' => 1024 * 1024 * 10,

     /*
-     * Determiner if the media table should use ULID instead of UUID.
+     * Determine if the media table should use ULID instead of UUID.
      */
     'use_ulid_column' => env('MEDIA_USE_ULID_COLUMN', false),